 |Australia, Cook (Islands), Fiji (Islands), Guam, Kiribati, Marshall (Islands), Micronesia (Caroline Islands), Nauru, Niue, Norfolk Island, New Caledonia, New Zealand, Palau, Papua New Guinea, Pitcairn, Polynesia ( French), Saipan (Mariana Islands), Solomon Islands (Islands), Samoa (American), Scattered Islands, French Southern and Antarctic Territories, Tokelau, Tonga (Islands), Tuvalu, Vanuatu, Wake, Wallis & Futuna (Islands)|

-Where to buy stamps in Italy, and how to send letters or postcards in Italy
+Where to buy stamps in Italy, and how to send a letter or postcard in Italy

-As mentioned above, you don’t need to visit an official post office, to buy a stamp, and to send your letter or postcard.
+As mentioned above, you don’t need to visit an official post office, to buy a stamp, and to send your letter or postcard from Italy.
 There is a more convenient way to do so!
 Luckily, stamps are sold in every well-equipped tabaccheria, and not only stamps for Italy only, but apparently in touristy areas, also international stamps.
 Those stores also sell tickets for local buses, besides many other things.
 So, all you have to do is buy a postcard from somewhere you like, fill everything out according to the lines on the card, write the country you want to ship this to in big letters (to make sure everyone can read it) in either English or Italian language, go to a tabaccheria, a kiosk, mention you want to send this to country xy and you will get the stamp!
 If this is not a well-equipped tabaccherie, with enough stamps, you might still need to visit an official Poste Italiane Office.
 So far, so good.
 Once the stamp is on your postcard you can simply drop it off in one of those bright red mailboxes.
 You will find them everywhere if you’re looking for them.
 But, pay attention to what’s written on them!
 Usually, they have one slit for local or national letters, and one for all the other ones.
 Make sure to drop your postcard off in the right slit, and wish your holiday greetings farewell.

 Shipment durations for a postcard from Italy, sent internationally